amalon/osgXR/README.md

 [OpenXR](https://www.khronos.org/OpenXR/) standard.

 Status:
- * Very early development, contributions welcome.
- * Allows OpenSceneGraph demos to be run on VR.
- * Plenty of work to do.
+ * Still in development, contributions welcome.
+Plenty of work to do.
+ * APIs to support OpenXR VR display output in OpenSceneGraph apps.
+ * APIs to support OpenXR's action based input and haptic output for controller interaction.
  * Currently only X11/Xlib bindings are implemented (tested on Linux).
- * Currently no automatic mirror to normal display.

 License: LGPL 2.1